RizPur/MALIS-Project/project_report.md

 Number of misclassifications: 6
 Accuracy: 96.00%

-In general, the accuracy for the method proposed in task 2 can be around 90%.
+In general, the accuracy for the method proposed in Task 2 can be around 90%.
 ## 4. Discussion
-### 4.1 About Models
+### 4.1 Analysis of Model Performance
 #### 4.1.1 More features?
-In task 1, we only use 1 feature and in task 2, we only use 2 features.
-Theoretically, we could use 4 features together to train the model in one time and still get ideal result.
-But just as discussed in 3.2.3, the trained model can be more unstable and requires some well-designed use of valid set.
+In Task 1, we only use 1 feature `petal.length` and in Task 2, we used 2 features `petal.length` and `petal.width`.
+Theoretically, we could use all 4 features together to train the model one time and still get ideal result but as discussed in 3.2.3, the trained model could be more unstable and would require a well-designed use of valid set.
+Simplicity proved effective, achieving perfect accuracy.
-#### 4.1.2 Other Forms of Model?
+#### 4.1.2 Alternative Model Forms
-In this report, we use $y = WX+b$ model till the end.
-Actually, in the first trail in task 2, we tried to use $z = a·(x+y)^2 + b·(x+y) + c$ to do the linear regression, cause we try to handle the scenario when `Versicolor` set to 1 in the middle and the rest to 0.
-It turns out that this kind of model can be super correct when it's well trained, but it's also very hard to train it right.
+In this report, we use $y = wX+b$ model till the end.
+Actually, in the first trail in Task 2, we tried to use $z = a·(x+y)^2 + b·(x+y) + c$ to do the linear regression, especially since `Versicolor` occupies a middle ground between the other two classes.
+It turns out that this kind of model can be very accurate when it's well-trained, but it's also very hard to train it right.

-Here we knows "esay to train" is also a very good trait for a model.
+This highlighted the importance of model simplicity—not only does it make the training process more manageable, but it also contributes to better generalization in some cases.

-### 4.2 About Pros and Cons
+### 4.2 Evaluation of Advantages and Disadvantages
-#### 4.2.1 Pros
+#### 4.2.1 Advantages
-1. It's simple to implement
+1. **Simplicity**: Linear Regression is straight forward to implement and understand
-2. The computation cost is low
+2. **Low Computational Cost**: Training Linear Regression models is inexpensive

-#### 4.2.2 Cons
+#### 4.2.2 Disadvantages
 1. Linear regression is not inherently designed for classification tasks, leading to suboptimal decision boundaries(like what we observed in 2.2)
 2. When the data distributions show non-linear properties, it will be hard to implement
 3. For more categories to be classified, it needs more tricks and may results in limited performance.

+### 4.3 General Notes for Improvement

+Our findings suggest that while linear regression can be adapted for simple binary classification tasks with noticeably linear separable classes, it is not the most effective method for more multiclass classification problems.

+Therefore, improvements could include:

+1. Alternative Models: More classification centered algorithms such as logistic regression or decision trees
+2. Feature Engineering: Investigating the impact of different feature combinations or engineered features to improve model performance

+## 5. Conclusion

+In this project, we investigated the use of linear regression for classification tasks using the Iris dataset.

+For the binary classification in Task 1, the model performed exceptionally well, achieving 100% accuracy by using the clear linear separation between Setosa and Versicolor based on `petal.length`.
+This demonstrated that linear regression could be effectively applied to simple classification problems where the classes are easily separable along a single feature.

+However, in Task 2, when extending the approach to a ternary classification problem involving Setosa, Versicolor, and Virginica, the limitations of linear regression became evident.
+Despite achieving an accuracy of up to 96%, the model required additional complexity, such as training multiple binary classifiers and setting decision thresholds, to handle the multiclass scenario.

+The challenges in capturing non-linear relationships in this task, highlighted that linear regression is not ideally suited for such tasks.

+Overall, this project provided valuable insights into the capabilities and limitations of linear regression.
+It reinforced the importance of aligning the choice of algorithm with the specific requirements of the task and the characteristics of the dataset.
+By evaluating our approach and results, we gained a deeper understanding of machine learning principles.
+It was fun.